vFoex/vFoex/README.md

 ## Hi there 👋

-I'm a **Full Stack Developer** based in France 🇫🇷, building modern, scalable web applications with a strong focus on clean architecture and performance.
+I'm a **Full Stack Developer Consultant** from France currently based in Eindhoven NL, building modern, scalable web applications with a strong focus on clean architecture and performance.

-🎯 Currently working as a full stack developer and preparing for an **international VIE opportunity**.
+Currently following the **french VIE program**.

 ---